by Mark Leach

 Mix It Up As Needed

 In one riff on this tool, the 10 factors are used as the basis for a rudimentary movement level power analysis.
-The rows and columns are switched and for each of the 10 factors the group identifies who is already in support of and helping to advance or working to oppose the movement’s (or organization’s or network’s) progress.
-So, the chart looks like this instead:
+The rows and columns are switched and for each of the 10 factors the group identifies: who is already in support of and helping to advance, who is neutral, and who is working to oppose the movement’s (or organization’s or network’s) progress.